mawiseman/hockey-victoria-club-calendars/readme2.md

 2. You may recieve "Calendar usage limits exceeded" when running this for the first time
 3. You can verify what calendar exist by running `npm run list-calendars`

+## Generate a landing page
+1. Run `npm run generate-docs`
+2. Review `/docs/competitions.md` for links to all your calendars

 # Updating Fixtures

 ## Interactive